Hair Wraps & Head Scarves for Hair Loss

 So for a while, Buff bandanas became my very best friend.
 They offered that “full head wrap” approach and also soaked up the sweat from my shiny noggin (gross!)
 And when I did a scuba diving course in Malaysia, I even wore my stretchy blue tube of fabric alongside my scuba tank, 30m below sea level.

-I felt ugly, truth be told, with my bumpy head clearly visible beneath the buff’s thin fabric.
+I felt ugly, truth be told, with my bumpy head clearly visible beneath the Buff’s thin fabric.
 I missed having hair.
 Because I thought long hair = femininity = beauty.

 Of course, I was wrong.
-But it’d take me a few years to learn that. 😉
+But it’d take me a few years to learn that.

-So I experimented with a human hair wig and clip-in extensions.
-They gave me lovely long locks – but as someone who’s as coordinated with a curler as an elephant is with an egg (I imagine “not very”) – I grew to hate the maintenance.
+But as someone who’s as coordinated with a curler as an elephant is with an egg (I imagine “not very”) – I grew to hate the maintenance.
 Not to mention the painful combs that dug into my scalp and gave me headaches.

 But most of all, even though I had long hair again, I didn’t feel like myself.